Skip to Main Content

 Post-graduate year 3

-The PGY-3 year continues with 6 months of dedicated research time during which the residents have the option of pursuing either basic science or clinical research dependent upon their interest.
-Residents are required to identify an attending mentor to provide guidance during their research rotation and beyond, and the expectation is that each resident submit a minimum of one manuscript for publication by the completion of this rotation.
+The PGY3 year continues with 6 months of combined research and clinical activities with exposure to some of our ambulatory and outpatient surgery centers.
+The expectation is that each resident submit a minimum of one manuscript for publication by the completion of this rotation.

 pgy3